Aquaponics: Bacteria

+Algae

+While often regarded as a nuisance in traditional aquaculture, algae can be a beneficial component in certain aquaponic designs.
+In systems such as Integrated Aqua-Vegeculture System, algae are intentionally cultivated in the surface layer of the biofilter.
+In these systems, algae act as a nutrient sink, absorbing excess nutrients, which helps maintain optimal water quality and reduces the risk of nutrient imbalances.
+However, not all aquaponic systems utilize algae in this way; in other types of systems, algae in the fish tank are considered a nuisance that needs to be controlled.

+Algae can release substances that can be harmful to fish, other microorganisms, and plants.
+For example, blue-green algae, also known as cyanobacteria, can produce toxins that directly threaten the health of fish, and their physical presence can damage the gills of fish.

 Biofilter

-In an aquaponics system, the bacteria responsible for the conversion of ammonia to usable nitrates for plants form a biofilm on all solid surfaces throughout the system that are in constant contact with the water.
-The submerged roots of the vegetables combined have a large surface area where many bacteria can accumulate.
-Together with the concentrations of ammonia and nitrites in the water, the surface area determines the speed with which nitrification takes place.
-Care for these bacterial colonies is important as to regulate the full assimilation of ammonia and nitrite.
-This is why most aquaponics systems include a biofiltering unit, which helps facilitate growth of these microorganisms.
+Aquatic effluents, resulting from uneaten feed or raising animals like fish, accumulate in water due to the closed-system recirculation of most aquaculture systems.
+The effluent-rich water becomes toxic to the aquatic animal in high concentrations but this contains nutrients essential for plant growth.

 Typically, after a system has stabilized ammonia levels range from 0.25 to .50 ppm; nitrite levels range from 0.0 to 0.25 ppm, and nitrate levels range from 5 to 150 ppm.
 During system startup, systems take several weeks to begin the nitrification process.
 As a result, spikes may occur in the levels of ammonia (up to 6.0 ppm) and nitrite (up to 15 ppm) as the nitrosomonas and nitrobacter bacteria have yet to establish populations within the system.
 Nitrate levels peak later in the startup phase as the system completes nitrogen cycles and maintains a healthy biofilter and these bacteria grow into a mature colony. with nitrate levels peaking later in the startup phase.
 In the nitrification process ammonia is oxidized into nitrite, which releases hydrogen ions into the water.
-Overtime the water's pH will slowly drop, non-sodium bases such as potassium hydroxide or calcium hydroxide can be used to neutralize the water's pH if insufficient quantities are naturally present in the water to provide a buffer against acidification.
+Over time, the water's pH will slowly drop, non-sodium bases such as potassium hydroxide or calcium hydroxide can be used to neutralize the water's pH if insufficient quantities are naturally present in the water to provide a buffer against acidification.
 In addition, selected minerals or nutrients such as iron can be added in addition to the fish waste that serves as the main source of nutrients to plants.

-A good way to deal with solids buildup in aquaponics is the use of worms, which liquefy the solid organic matter so that it can be utilized by the plants and/or other animals in the system.
-For a worm-only growing method, please see Vermiponics.